joshstovall/HappyBrackets-WebOSC/README.md

 node .
 ```
 ### Start web server
-In a seperate Terminal window, `cd` to the `web` folder, and start a web server.
+In a seperate Terminal window, `cd` to the `web` folder, and start the web server.
 ```bash
 cd HappyBrackets-WebOSC/web
 php -S 0.0.0.0:9898